fventuri/gr-sdrplay3/WINDOWS.md

 - install GNU Radio using radioconda
 - install the latest version of the SDRplay API
 - (optional) build the gr-sdrplay3 OOT module from source using the conda recipe
-- use the conda package from the previous step or download the prebuilt conda package under 'Releases' and install it
+- A) install use the conda package from the previous step or B) download the prebuilt conda package under 'Releases' and install it
 - use GNU Radio Companion to run some examples from the folder `%CONDA_PREFIX%\share\gr-sdrplay3\examples`

 ## step 0 - remove any previous installations of GNU Radio

-For this whole process to be successful and avoid a lot of wasted time and frustration, it is imperative to remove any previous installation of GNU Radio (via conda, miniforge3, or otherwise) including GNU Radio installations with PothosSDR or similar applications
+For this whole process to be successful and avoid a lot of wasted time and frustration, I strongly recommend to remove any previous installation of GNU Radio (via conda, miniforge3, or otherwise) including GNU Radio installations with PothosSDR or similar applications.

 ## step 1 - install GNU Radio via radioconda

-For this step we'll follow the recommendation in GNU Radio wiki and use Ryan Volz excellent radioconda to install GNU Radio: https://wiki.gnuradio.org/index.php/CondaInstall
+Following the recommendation in GNU Radio wiki (https://wiki.gnuradio.org/index.php/CondaInstall) use radioconda to install GNU Radio.

-- we'll follow the intructions in the section 'Installation using radioconda (recommended)'
+- these specific instructions are in the section 'Installation using radioconda (recommended)'
 - open the page: https://github.com/ryanvolz/radioconda
 - download the file 'radioconda-Windows-x86_64.exe'
 - double-click the installer file to install radioconda (possibly clicking on 'Run anyway' in Microsoft Defender)
 - in the installation steps, choose 'Just me', and accept the default installation path 'C:\Users\<username>\radioconda'
 - open radioconda terminal:
-    Start menu -> radioconda -> Conda Prompt
+    Start menu -> radioconda -> radioconda Prompt
-- update all packages (this command will take a while to run):
+- update only conda:
 ```
-    mamba update --all -y
+    conda update conda -y
 ```

-- close and reopen the radioconda terminal
+Important notes:
+- in previous versions of this document I used to recommend to update all conda packages; not anymore, since in the last year or so one or more of those updates break GNU Radio.
+The error message I was getting was something like this: 'DLL load failed while importing ...: The specified procedure could not be found'.
+If you see that error message, it is likely due to the 'update all' issue.
+- in previous versions of this document I used to use 'mamba' instead of 'conda', but last time I had an error caused by a typo in an 'IF' command in a bat script somewhere, so for now I am just sticking with 'conda'.
+- at the time of this writing the current version of radioconda is 2025.03.14.
+All the commands and instructions in this document should work with this version without errors.

 ## step 2 - install the latest version of the SDRplay API